Cam Gallagher Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in the league.
+- The Royals pitching staff is 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Royals' 5.23 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals' 5.24 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to give up 94 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- The right-hander's last appearance came on Friday against the Tampa Bay Rays, when he went 4 2/3 innings, surrendering seven earned runs while giving up nine hits.
+- In his most recent appearance on Saturday, June 24, the right-hander tossed six innings against the Tampa Bay Rays, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.